cryslith/kataomoi/protocol.md

 Sent by the client when they wish to leave the server; has no fields other than "type".
-Upon receiving this message, the server will close the client's websocket and remove them from the list of users.
+Upon receiving this message, the server will close the client's websocket and mark them as disconnected in their room.
+If every client in the room is disconnected, the room is destroyed.

 ## Server-to-client message types

 ### welcome

-Acknowledges a "join" message, and indicates that the client has been added to the list of users with the requested name.
+Acknowledges a "join" message, and indicates that the client has been added to the list of users in the requested room with the requested name.

 Fields:

+* room: the requested room
 * name: the requested name

 ### unavailable

-Sent in response to a "join" message, indicating that the requested username is unavailable.
+Sent in response to a "join" message, indicating that the requested username is unavailable in the requested room.

 Fields:

+* room: the requested room
 * name: the requested name

 ### users

-Provides a list of users currently signed in.
-Sent to all clients whenever a new client joins.
+Provides a list of users currently signed in to the client's room.
+Sent to all clients in a room whenever a new client joins the room.
+A "users" message must only be sent to a client after the client has been sent a "welcome" message confirming their name and room.

 Fields:

-* users: a JSON object with keys for each username, and the users' public keys as values.
+* users: a JSON object with keys for each username.
+Values are JSON objects, with a key "pubkey" whose value is a base64 encoded RSA modulus; and a key "connected", whose value is a boolean indicating whether the user is currently connected to the server.

 ### error